Reviewed by Phillip Waite, Ph.D.

 Aside from family, my faith is one of the most important priorities in my life.
 It gives my life meaning and purpose.
 Prayer and spirituality offers hope and optimism in ways nothing else can.
 Being active in my church gives me an opportunity to worship God and build relationships with others seeking to live better lives.
 For the last 3 years, I've served as a counselor to the lay minister of our congregation of 300 plus members.
 It's been one of the most fulfilling things I've ever done in my life.

 Managing your health is very important, even more so with chronic illness.
 It can be a full-time job keeping track of doctor appointments, filling prescriptions, and learning about and managing symptoms and treatments.
-As I blogged the other day, not much about Crohn's Disease and the arthritis that follows it surprises me anymore, except getting sick with the usual seasonal bugs.
+As I blogged the other day, not much about Crohn's Disease, Fibromyalgia, or Sjogren's Syndrome really surprises me anymore, except getting sick with the usual seasonal bugs.
 Oh, and weekends.
 I get out of my routine on weekends with errands to run, kids to drive, family to visit, and all the other activities we do.
 It's easy to forget to do the things I know I should to stay healthy.
 Most flares start on weekends for me.
 It's just a fact.

 As many of you already know, my passion is HealingWell.
-I built this site 15 years ago and it has grown beyond anything I ever imagined.
-It takes a lot of work to keep a site of nearly 100,000 members running smoothly.
+I built this site over 20 years ago and it has grown beyond anything I ever imagined.
+It takes a lot of work to keep a site of over 160,000 members running smoothly.
 I often work late hours answering emails, helping forum members, fixing software bugs, and now.... blogging.
 I must be nuts!!!
 But like for many of you, HealingWell has been a key ingredient in my own personal healing and resilience.

 Something's Gotta Give